Do You Get Nosebleeds Often? Find Out Why!

 Why do we get nosebleeds?

-Some people tend to suffer from nosebleeds on quite a regular basis, and the general explanation for this phenomenon is that the bleeding comes from the blood vessels that irrigate the interior part of the nose, the mucous membrane.
-Usually, only one of the two nostrils ends up bleeding, but it is possible for both to bleed at the same time.
+Some people tend to suffer from nosebleeds on a regular basis.
+The general explanation for this phenomenon is that the bleeding comes from the blood vessels that irrigate the interior part of the nose – the mucous membrane.
+Usually, only one of the two nostrils ends up bleeding, but it’s possible for both to bleed at the same time.

 When you have a hemorrhage in the area behind the nasal septum, the nosebleed is usually a light one that’s not too serious.
 It may be the result of having touched that area too much, of dryness in the air, or of allergic rhinitis.